The Huge Gift that Keeps on Giving – Powerful Christmas Magic

-What if I told you I have the perfect gift, and many of you have experience with this gift.
-This gift is one that keeps on giving.
-It is a gift we can offer as a living legacy that can transcend generations and provide a hand up to future generations.
+What if I told you I have the perfect gift?
+Many of you have experience with this gift.
+It keeps on giving.
+We can offer it as a legacy that can transcend generations and provide a hand to future generations.

 Rachel has a young family and is an investment real estate investor.
-She had run out of her own money for down payments on new properties.
-She had several joint venture arrangements, but finding more partners was coming harder to source.
+She had run out of money for down payments on new properties.
+She had several joint venture arrangements, but finding more partners became more challenging.

-I asked Rachel if she had ever thought of having her mother gift the $70,000 now.
-Her mom would get to see how these funds over the years would help Rachel and her family build a healthy investment portfolio.
+I asked Rachel if she had ever considered having her mother gift the $70,000 now.
+Conversely, her Mom would see how these funds, over the years, would help Rachel and her family build a healthy investment portfolio.

-Rachel’s mom was hesitant to consider Rachel’s request and thought the banks might have an issue with this.
+Rachel’s Mom hesitated to consider Rachel’s request and thought the banks might have an issue with this.

-One day Rachel’s mom decided to help Rachel and the girls clean a tenant turnover.
-On this day, Rachel explained to the girls that the property they were cleaning belonged to their mom and dad.
+One day, Rachel’s Mom decided to help Rachel and the girls clean a tenant turnover.
+However, on this day, Rachel explained to the girls that their cleaning property belonged to their parents.

-She explained the tenants paid rent, and the rental income covered the cost of the ownership.
+She explained that the tenants paid rent while the rental income covered the cost of the ownership.

 The girls asked, “What was the cost of ownership?”

-Rachel explained the bank lent their parents money to buy this property, and they had to make a mortgage payment to pay the bank back.
+Rachel explained that the bank had lent their parents money to buy this property, and they had to make a mortgage payment to pay the bank back.

-The city where the property is located has property taxes, and the property taxes covered the cost to run the city.
-Each house owner had to contribute money to help run the city.
+The city where the property is located has property taxes, which cover the cost of running the city.
+Each house owner has to contribute money to help run the city.

-Any utilities, power, gas and electricity, water and trash removal, cable and internet, and telephone were the responsibility of the tenant.
+The tenant was responsible for any utilities, including power, gas, electricity, water and trash removal, cable and internet, and telephone.

-Rachel went on to explain any money left over would be kept in the bank.
-This new money Rachel mentioned was to help someday fund the downpayment to purchase another revenue property.
+Rachel explained that any money left over would be kept in the bank.
+Rachel mentioned that this new money would help someday fund the downpayment to purchase another revenue property.

-Rachel explained to the girls the concepts of equity and principal pay down.
+She explained to the girls the concepts of equity and principal paydown above and that capital growth and principal paydown were their legacy.

 The girls understood some of what their Mom told them, but not all.
-Rachel knew she had time to over the next number of years for her girls to understand the complete process behind owning investment real estate.
+Rachel knew she had time over the following years for her girls to understand the complete process behind owning investment real estate.

-Rachel’s mom heard the whole story and realized that she had raised her daughter to be a smart and business savvy woman who was building a business helping her family now and in the future.
+Rachel’s Mom heard the whole story and realized that she had raised her daughter to be a wise and business-savvy woman who was building a business to help her family now and in the future.

-With the housecleaning completed for the arrival of the new tenants, Rachel’s mom took everyone out for supper and let Rachel know she was going to gift the $70,000 to Rachel now.
+With the housecleaning completed for the new tenant’s arrival, Rachel’s Mom took everyone out for supper and let Rachel know she would give the $70,000 to Rachel now.

-Rachel promised her mom she would talk to her accountant and her bank to make sure everything was on the up-and-up.
+Rachel promised her Mom she would talk to her accountant and bank to ensure everything was up and up.

 When she met her accountant, Rachel asked,” Can momentary gifts be used to purchase real estate?”
 His answer was yes.
-Her accountant went on to tell her that each lending institution has a standard form for the money received as a gift and does not need a repayment.
+Her accountant told her that each lending institution has a standard form for the money received as a gift and does not need a repayment.

-Make sure you do your research and contact your bank to learn more about gifting or receiving cash.
+Do your research: contact your bank to learn more about gifting or receiving cash.

 Rachel contacted one of the major banks, which has a form called a Gift Letter.
 The form is straightforward to fill out.
-The Gift Letter is made out to the manager of the bank.
-It confirms the amount gifted and identifies who the money is gifted to and the relationship to the person gifting the funds.
+The gift letter is sent to the bank manager and confirms the amount gifted.
+It also identifies who the money is gifted to and their relationship to the person gifting the funds.
 The person can be a friend or family member.

 The form has an area for the address of the property purchased.
 The Gift Letter states:” No part of the gift is to be provided by any Third Party having any interest (direct or indirect) in the sale of the subject property.”